thierrypin/face-biometry/README.md

 Go to https://mxnet.apache.org/versions/master/install/index.html to find the adequate MXNet installation.

 Tensorflow is optional, since detection defaults to MXNet.
+In my setup, I find that TF's implementation is a bit faster.
+It makes a difference if you don't have so much hardware available.

 ## Running the demo